Do I have to live in BC to work with Angela?

 When it comes to follow ups, some people need a quick check-in or even just a reminder to review their goals.
 This is why I offer email, live chat and phone support within my packages to keep you on track and to answer the quick questions that come up between our visits.

 For folks wanting to meet in-person in Prince George, BC, contact me directly to arrange your appointment.
+Unfortunately at this time, in-person sessions are unavailable considering physical distancing recommendations however please still reach out if this is your preference!

 Would I be missing out on something by having online sessions compared to in-person?